Is the Sodium Lauryl Sulfate in My Shampoo Safe?

 If you use shampoo to wash your hair, it probably works up into a nice, thick lather.
 This thick lather, for many of us, really defines the shampooing experience.
 Imagine, then, discovering that this lather could kill you.

-In 1998, an email first made the internet rounds that instilled fear in shampoo users around the globe.
-The email, anonymous of course, claimed that shampoo could be causing cancer.
-The culprit, according to the email, was sodium laureth sulfate, also known as SLES.
+In 1998, an e-mail first made the internet rounds that instilled fear in shampoo users around the globe.
+The e-mail, anonymous of course, claimed that sodium lauryl sulfates in shampoo could be causing cancer.
 This is the ingredient in shampoo that creates lather.
-Today, a quick search for "does shampoo cause cancer" still brings up a host of dodgy-looking websites with questionable "data" sources, claiming the same ingredient, along with more than a dozen others, is carcinogenic.

 Advertisement

-In fact, the more common lather-producing agent is sodium lauryl sulfate, SLES's less-expensive cousin.
+One of the more common lather-producing agents is sodium lauryl sulfate (SLS), the less expensive and more abrasive cousin to sodium laureth sulfate (SLES).
 The molecules are very similar, though.

-SLS is a common ingredient in all sorts of cleaning products.
-You'll also find it in toothpastes, mouthwashes, hand creams, sunscreens and, as noted with horror in the anonymous email, garage-floor cleaners.
+SLS is a common ingredient in all sorts of household cleaning products.
+You'll also find it in toothpastes, mouthwashes, hand creams, sunscreens and, as noted with horror in the anonymous e-mail, garage-floor cleaners.

 The most common reaction at this point is: Really?
 The stuff in our shampoo is also in garage-floor cleaners?
 How can that be safe?